 This environmental assessment evaluates four alternatives to protect special status shorebirds and their habitats for breeding, feeding, and sheltering at the national seashore, including the no-action alternative (alternative A) and three action alternatives (alternatives B, C, and D).
-Alternative A (no action) would continue to implement the existing suite of practices for special status shorebirds at the national seashore as conducted in 2014.
-Alternative B (preferred alternative) would implement a comprehensive plan, accommodating most recreational uses with some restrictions that would include selective lethal predator selective removal of avian and mammal predators through an integrated predator selective removal program, greater protection for staging and migratory shorebirds, and flexible selective removal of piping plovers in areas of high use recreational uses as alternative A, but would also include selective lethal predator management of avian and mammal predators through an integrated predator selective removal of avian and mammal predators through an integrated predator selective lethal predator management of recreational uses as alternative A, but would also include selective lethal predator management of avian and mammal predators through an integrated predator selective removal program and a total ban on kiteboarding/kitesurfing throughout the national seashore.
-Alternative D would provide similar protection and management of special status shorebirds and similar management of special
+Alternative A (no action) would continue to implement the existing suite of practices for special status shorebirds at the national seashore as conducted in 2018.
+Alternative B (preferred alternative) would implement a comprehensive plan, accommodating most recreational uses with some restrictions that would include nonlethal and selective lethal management of avian and mammal predators through an integrated predator selective removal program, greater protection for staging and migratory shorebirds, and flexible management of piping plovers in areas of high use recreation.
+Alternative C offers similar protection and management of special status shorebirds and similar management of recreational uses as alternative A, but would also include selective lethal predator management of avian and mammal predators through an integrated predator selective removal program and a total ban on kiteboarding/kitesurfing throughout the national seashore.
+Alternative D would provide similar protection and management of special status shorebirds and similar management of recreational uses as alternative B, but with no lethal predator management.

 This environmental assessment describes the environment and resources that would be affected by the alternatives and the environmental consequences of implementing these alternatives.
-The National Park Service identified alternative B, "Increased Protection and Flexible Management," as the NPS preferred alternative because it would result in the most benefits to shorebirds by reversing current productivity declines while maintaining consistent and predictable access at specific high visitor use areas even with some additional recreational use restrictions related to shorebird protection.
+The National Park Service identified alternative B, "Increased Protection and Flexible Management," as the NPS preferred alternative because it would result in the most benefits to shorebirds by providing an environment for reversing current productivity declines while maintaining consistent and predictable access at specific high visitor use areas even with some additional recreational use restrictions related to shorebird protection.